bigman73/practicesharp/README.md

 https://github.com/naudio/NAudio.Wma

 # Code Project article
-Documentation of thd design can be found in: https://www.codeproject.com/Articles/129929/PracticeSharp-or-Practice-A-Utility-for-Practicing
+Documentation of the design can be found in: https://www.codeproject.com/Articles/129929/PracticeSharp-or-Practice-A-Utility-for-Practicing

 # License